minqiaowang/hybrid-adg/test-with-adg/test-with-adg.md

 [oracle@dbstby ~]$
 ```

-2. From on-premise side, connect to orclpdb as testuser
+2. From on-premise side, connect to orclpdb as testuser.
+Check the records in the test table.

 ```
 SQL> select * from test;